Adaptive quantum dynamics with the time-dependent variational Monte Carlo method: Introduction

-To address this issue, we build on the concept of the local-in-time error (LITE), a quantity recently introduced in the context of variational dynamics~\cite{Martinazzo_LITE, martinazzo2021commentregularizingmctdhequations}, which can be evaluated within the tVMC framework and provides a local estimate of the accuracy of the variational evolution.
+To this end, we build on the concept of the local-in-time error (LITE), a quantity recently introduced in the context of variational dynamics~\cite{Martinazzo_LITE, martinazzo2021commentregularizingmctdhequations}, which can be evaluated within the tVMC framework and provides a local estimate of the accuracy of the variational evolution.
 The LITE provides an intrinsic estimate of the local accuracy of the time evolution at each simulation step.
 We employ this idea to develop an adaptive scheme---adaptive time-dependent variational Monte Carlo (atVMC)---which dynamically adjusts the number of variational parameters evolved during the tVMC simulation, based on their estimated relevance.
-Specifically, we derive an analytical criterion from the LITE to assess the importance of each parameter during the evolution, enabling us to retain only those contributing significantly to the dynamics while keeping the squared LITE below a prescribed threshold.
+Specifically, we derive an analytical criterion from the LITE to assess the importance of each parameter during the evolution.
+This enables us to retain only those parameters contributing significantly to the dynamics, while keeping the squared LITE below a prescribed threshold, thus effectively and dynamically filtering out redundant expressivity in the variational manifold.
 We benchmark the performance of our method on the one-dimensional transverse-field Ising (TFI) model, demonstrating that accurate simulations can be achieved while evolving only a subset of the variational parameters at each timestep.
 Moreover, we show that our adaptive strategy reduces the need for aggressive regularization, thereby improving overall stability and accuracy.